connorzl/3D-GAN-Inversion/README.md

 # 3D GAN Inversion for Controllable Portrait Image Animation

-This is the official Pytorch implementation of [3D GAN Inversion for Controllable Portrait Image Animation](https://arxiv.org/abs/2203.13441), which uses modified implementations of [DECA: Detailed Expression Capture and Animation](https://github.com/yfeng95/DECA) and [PTI: Pivotal Tuning for Latent-based editing of Real Images](https://github.com/danielroich/PTI).
+This is the official PyTorch implementation of [3D GAN Inversion for Controllable Portrait Image Animation](https://arxiv.org/abs/2203.13441), which uses modified implementations of [DECA: Detailed Expression Capture and Animation](https://github.com/yfeng95/DECA) and [PTI: Pivotal Tuning for Latent-based editing of Real Images](https://github.com/danielroich/PTI).

 ## Getting Started
 Clone the repo: